 In keeping with ASRC’s efforts to support shareholders’ pursuit of higher education and training opportunities, the Corporation partnered with the University of Alaska, Fairbanks, to build the Eileen Panigeo MacLean Iñupiaq House.
 The facility provides on-campus housing to students attending UAF in a home-like, culturally rich setting.
 Intended to mitigate homesickness, the purpose of the Iñupiaq house is to help students stay in school and complete their degrees.

 Another significant way ASRC has been able to assist shareholders over the years is by issuing dividends.
 In 1978, when the first dividends were issued, Arctic Slope Regional Corporation paid out a total of $185,000 to shareholders.
 That number has grown tremendously.
 In 1991, the total dividends issued to shareholders exceeded $1.5 million.
 By 2008, the total amount issued grew to over $65 million.
+By 2016, that number has grown to more than $915 million.

 In addition to advancing economic freedoms, the corporation is dedicated to preserving the Iñupiaq way of life.
 To help preserve subsistence hunting and fishing, ASRC revised its policies in the early 1990s to formally allow employees time off for subsistence activities.
-Not only are cultural activities encouraged for employees, they are encouraged and practiced by members of the Board.
+Not only are cultural activities encouraged for employees, they are encouraged and practiced by members of the board.

 Iñupiaq values have remained the key to success for ASRC.
 They have played an important role on how the corporation has developed over the years, and serve as a guide in strategic planning.